Celayix Home » Schedule Changes – Automation of Communications

 Shift Change Acknowledgement reduces the chore of tracking changes to published schedules and making sure employees are aware of changes to their schedules.

 Employees are happier because there are fewer surprises.
-They have an efficient way to see only the changes to their schedule without the need to constantly review their entire schedule.
+They have an efficient way to see only the changes to their schedule without the need to review their entire schedule constantly.
 They are reminded about changes they missed to acknowledge.

 The scheduler is happier because much of the effort has been offloaded to the system and employees.
-The save time because now the system automatically broadcasts any changes to the published schedule and it reminds employees to acknowledge the changes.
+They save time because now the system automatically broadcasts any changes to the published schedule, and it reminds employees to acknowledge the changes.

 The scheduler only needs to follow up with the employees who are not up to speed – those who did not acknowledge changes in the very near schedule, that is, in the next 2 -3 days.